fjvallarino/monomer/docs/tutorials/00-setup.md

 stack build
 ```

-#### Linux notes

-One case has been reported where an _"Unable to make GL context current"_ error
-ocurred on application startup.
-This seems to be a driver issue, and it's not
-something that can be fixed from the library.

-As a workaround, an application configuration option called
-`appRenderOnMainThread` is available.
-It can be added to the `config` list of
-the starter application or to the corresponding section of any of the examples.

 ## Build the examples included with the library

 In case you want to test the examples the library provides, you need to clone